This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

-std::variant was introduced into the C++ standard library in C++17.
-This article will discuss the background of its inclusion in the standard and some issues with its usage.
+std::variant was added to the standard library in C++17.
+This article will discuss the background of its inclusion and some issues related to its usage.

 First, let’s discuss sum types, also known as tagged unions.
-A sum type is a type that can hold one of several possible types.
+A sum type is a type that can hold a value of only one of several possible types.

 struct Circle {